tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 ## Hot Loading - say what?!?

 Thanks to the amazing team of contributors (including @gaeron) to `react-native`, recent versions enable hot loading.
 This makes development simply a joy -- style changes appear instantly without having to navigate to a particular component.
 So try it out.
 Open `index.ios.js` in your favorite text editor (I use `Atom`, `Sublime`, or `Vim`).
-Change the line `Welcome to React Native` to `Welcome to Assemblies`.
-Did you see the simulator change right away?
-Amazing, I know.
-If you had trouble seeing hot loading, try change your react-native version in your `package.json` file to `"^0.23.0rc1"`.
-Then remove your `node_modules` directory ( `rm -rf node_modules` ) and re-install via `npm install`.
-Then try :).
+First make sure LiveReload is enabled by opening up the options panel with `cmd D`.
+Now change the line `Welcome to React Native` to `Welcome to Assemblies`.
+Did you see how that changed right away?
+Amazing, I know :).